keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 - Eternatus rework: gains Fossil Synergy, change range to 1 ; adjusted stats
 - Dynamax Cannon (Eternatus, Mewtwo): now can fire in 8 directions, and deal damage based on target Max HP instead of current HP
+- Buff all Seel/Dewgong stats
+- Change Igglypuff sleep ability: Put Asleep 1/2/3 enemies in the back lines for 2.5 seconds
+- Nerf Miltank Buff the defense by 5 and deals ~~6x~~ -> 5x the defense as special damage

 # Changes to Synergies

 # Changes to Items

 # UI

 - Pokemon categories renamed: Legendary becomes Ultra, Mythical T10 becomes Unique, Mythical T20 becomes Legendary
 - Pokemon now have their tier displayed in their tooltip as stars